 Candidate Sourcing

-AI scours LinkedIn, GitHub, Stack Overflow, and other platforms to find candidates who match your requirements — even passive candidates who are not actively job searching.
+AI scours LinkedIn, GitHub, Stack Overflow, and other platforms to find candidates matching your requirements — including passive candidates who are not actively job searching.

-LinkedIn Recruiter's AI features suggest candidates based on your company's successful hires.
-Tools like hireEZ and Seekout go further, analyzing patents, publications, and open-source contributions.
+LinkedIn Recruiter's AI features suggest candidates based on your company's past successful hires.
+Tools like hireEZ and Seekout go deeper, analyzing patents, publications, and open-source contributions.

 Interview Scheduling

 The back-and-forth of scheduling interviews wastes an average of 45 minutes per candidate.
-AI scheduling tools (Calendly, GoodTime, Paradox Olivia) eliminate this entirely — candidates self-schedule into available slots.
+AI scheduling tools (Calendly, GoodTime, Paradox Olivia) kill this entirely — candidates self-schedule into available slots.

-Impact: 45 minutes saved per interview × 50 candidates per month = 37.5 hours saved monthly.
-That is nearly an entire week recovered for one recruiter.
+Impact: 45 minutes saved per interview times 50 candidates per month = 37.5 hours saved monthly.
+Nearly an entire week recovered for one recruiter.

 Onboarding Automation

-AI chatbots answer new hire questions (benefits, IT setup, policies), automate paperwork completion, and create personalized onboarding schedules.
-Companies using AI onboarding report 30% faster ramp-up time for new employees.
+AI chatbots answer new hire questions (benefits, IT setup, policies), automate paperwork, and create personalized onboarding schedules.
+Companies using AI onboarding see 30% faster ramp-up for new employees.

 ROI Calculation